Directions to LRC

 The beginnings of the LRC traces its roots back to both the National Rifle Association (NRA) and the Director of Civilian

-Marskmanship (DCM) program (now reformed to the Civilian Marksmanship Program).
+Marskmanship (DCM) program (now renamed to the Civilian Marksmanship Program or the CMP).

 A new rifle club is formed....